wildAstroboy/wildAstroboy/README.md

 # Hi, I'm Samir 👋

-I turn ambiguous, high-stakes programs into repeatable systems.
+I turn ambiguous, high-stakes programs into repeatable systems, from event logistics to technical troubleshooting, so teams deliver complex work reliably, at scale, without me in the room.
 12+ years in operations at Apple, a physics background, and a habit of building tools that make messy data legible.

 - 🛠️ Currently exploring backend/API engineering — FastAPI, MongoDB, Redis
 - 🌌 Building space-weather and astronomy tools for fun (see pinned repos)